Class of 2026

 Lisa Hagen

-Lisa Hagen, a national reporter for NPR based in Atlanta, will study the history of Christianity and its intersection with politics to better understand current-day populist movements.
+She is studying the history of Christianity and its intersection with politics to better understand current-day populist movements

 Headshot of Suha Halifa